hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

   * circulatingSupply = the number of tokens in circulation (i.e. tokens that have not been burned)
   * delegationEnabled = is delegation enabled for this NFT? (true / false)
   * undelegationCooldown = if delegation is enabled, this will be the number of days of cooldown needed when a token is undelegated
-  * authorizedIssuingAccounts = list of Steem accounts authorized to issue tokens on behalf of the NFT owner
+  * authorizedIssuingAccounts = list of Hive accounts authorized to issue tokens on behalf of the NFT owner
   * authorizedIssuingContracts = list of smart contracts authorized to issue tokens on behalf of the NFT owner
   * properties = schema definition of any data properties belonging to this NFT
   * groupBy = list of data property names by which market orders for NFT instances should be grouped